pgspider/influxdb-cxx/README.md

 InfluxDB C++ client library
+ - Support both InfluxDB 1.x and InfluxDB 2.x (An InfluxDB 2.x bucket must be mapped to a database and retention policy (DBRP) before it can be queried using InfluxQL or write data by influxdb-cxx):
    - Batch write
    - Data exploration
- - Supported transports
+ - Support InfluxDB 1.x with transports
    - HTTP/HTTPS with Basic Auth
    - UDP
    - Unix datagram socket
+ - Support InfluxDB 2.x with transports
+   - HTTP/HTTPS with Token Auth

 ## Installation